dajkam/Kids-vocabulary-game/README.md

 # Kids-vocabulary-game
-Game that let's children learn names and sounds of different objects.
+Game that lets children learn the names and sounds of different objects.